madfam-io/plinto/.serena/memories/missing_ui_layers_implementation_complete.md

 ## Overview

-Implemented all missing enterprise UI components for Plinto's compliance, SCIM, and RBAC features.
+Implemented all missing enterprise UI components for Janua's compliance, SCIM, and RBAC features.
 This completes the frontend integration layer for existing backend APIs.

 ## Implemented Components